 Shiraz to Esfahan via Ghalat and Persepolis

 By the time we were leaving Shiraz, Iran was becoming more familiar.
-A few days after leaving Yazd we began to received a lot less police harassment and our daily existence became less infuriating.
+A few days after leaving Yazd we began to receive a lot less police harassment and our daily existence became less infuriating.
 I got somewhat used to wearing a hijab, although with Martha (dreadlocks) wanting to burst out, it was never going to be very comfortable.
 My attitude towards men who weren’t our hosts became quite wary and I tried to stick to the Islamic norms of not shaking hands with men or really looking at them directly.
 Whenever we needed help, I was extra sure to ask a woman (this is usually better anyway as they are less likely to pretend they know, when they don’t).
 Mostly people were extremely kind, stopping only to say “Welcome to Iran’, offer us a place to stay or give us food.
 After a rather intense beginning things settled and I certainly began to enjoy our time in the Islamic republic even more.

 The next leg of our Iran journey saw us head towards the small village of Ghalat.
 This wasn’t exactly on our route but we had met a guy called Ali in the market the previous day who had invited us to stay at his home.
 He was a Qasqai, (pronounced cashguy) a traditionally nomadic people from this part of Iran.
 While he was no longer a nomad, members of his family were and he seemed like an interesting guy to talk to and spend some time with.